Scroll to navigation

 Cryptsetup should recognize all header variants, except legacy cipher chains using LRW encryption mode with 64 bits encryption block (namely Blowfish in LRW mode is not recognized, this is limitation of kernel crypto API).

-VeraCrypt is extension of TrueCrypt header with increased iteration count so unlocking can take quite a lot of time.
+To recognize a VeraCrypt device use the --veracrypt option.
+VeraCrypt is just extension of TrueCrypt header with increased iteration count so unlocking can take quite a lot of time (in comparison with TCRYPT device).

 The PIM value affects the number of iterations applied during key derivation.
-Please refer to PIM <https://www.veracrypt.fr/en/Personal%20Iterations%20Multiplier%20%28PIM%29.html> for more detailed information.
+Please refer to https://www.veracrypt.fr/en/Personal%20Iterations%20Multiplier%20%28PIM%29.html for more detailed information.

 NOTE: Activation with tcryptOpen is supported only for cipher chains using LRW or XTS encryption modes.